freelawproject/juriscraper/juriscraper/pacer/notes.md

           to bypass the attachments list screen and simply get the item you're after.

+          We always coerce this value to zero to avoid duplicates in our database.

     6951218: The remaining numbers appear to just be a serial number for each item.
 So far no patterns detected.